 If you are happy with the plan and want to start, we can commence care with an adjustment that visit.

 Throughout your care plan, your regular appointments don’t take as long as the first two.
 We appreciate your time is valuable, so regular appointment visits are designed for us to check in about your health, assess and adjust your spine, and provide further rehabilitation or lifestyle advice.

 You are welcome to stay as long as you want- our friendly staff love a chat, and we have a pot of herbal tea brewing each day for you to enjoy.

-Every 12 visits we schedule a progress exam visit; every goal in life needs revisiting and fine tuning to make sure it is on track to being completed, and your health is no different.
+At the end of your care plan we schedule a progress exam visit, with a mini examination/check in visit half way through; every goal in life needs revisiting and fine tuning to make sure it is on track to being completed, and your health is no different.
 Progress exams allow us to monitor your improvement and make any changes to your care plan to ensure you are getting the best from us.

 Want to know how you’re handling the stresses of your day to day life?

 We use the INSiGHT scan to get a picture of where your neuro-spinal health is now, as well as monitoring it over time as your progress through your care.
 This scan is non-invasive, uses infrared (not ionizing radiation like x-ray) and is safe for the whole family.